 n.
 Mitochondrial Eve

-We haven't even scratched the surface of those mothers to whom we must credit our mere corporal existence.
+TOF hasn't even scratched the surface of those mothers to whom we must credit our mere corporal existence.
 This is only the pure maternal strain.
 There are also the mothers of fathers to be considered.
-Not only Sarah Jane Metzger from (where else) Niederhausen, but Pere's mother Blanche Jean Cantrel (whose ancestry wends its way back through the Pas de Calais), to the delightfully named Sinia Jane Chisenhall (who lurks on the Marge's ancestral tree), to Mary McGovern, of whom a photograph shows her playfully aiming a shotgun at the photographer.
+Sarah Jane Metzger from (where else) Niederhausen.
+Pere's mother Blanche Jean Cantrel (whose ancestry wends its way back through the Pas de Calais).
+The delightfully named Sinia Jane Chisenhall (who lurks on the Marge's ancestral tree).
+Mary McGovern, of whom a photograph shows her playfully aiming a shotgun at the photographer.
 (The McGoverns came from the Glan in Co.
 Cavan, a then-remote and inaccessible valley where they made their own whiskey.
 She knew how to use that shotgun.)
 Then there was Nancy Holloway, who was a model for Mae Holloway (up to a point) in "Melodies of the Heart."
 But we have to draw the line somewhere or we will end up with every mother who has ever lived.

 Though, on second thought, why not?
 Consider them, and yours, added as well.